ESG performance in the Medtech sector: How industry leaders are shaping sustainability in 2023

 Conclusion

 The medtech sector's commitment to ESG is transforming how companies operate and innovate.
-From ambitious carbon neutrality goals to advanced waste management programs, medtech leaders are shaping a sustainable future.
-Looking toward 2030 and beyond, ESG will remain at the core of the medtech sector, providing a competitive advantage and fostering resilience in an ever-evolving healthcare landscape.
+From ambitious carbon neutrality targets to advanced waste management programs, medtech leaders are shaping a sustainable future.
+Looking towards 2030 and beyond, ESG will remain at the heart of the medtech sector, providing a competitive advantage and fostering resilience in an ever-evolving healthcare landscape.

 Sign up for the Newsletter